 After nineteen years at East Hill, the Cooks moved to Kirkland, Washington (Seattle).
 Jerry was an Associate Pastor at Eastside Foursquare Church.
 He retired from that position in 2007.

-The Cooks now live on Whidbey Island (Seattle area) where Jerry maintains a teaching and church consulting ministry.
-He also addresses conventions and conferences throughout the United States and overseas.
+He lived out his life on Whidbey Island (Seattle area) where Jerry maintained a teaching and church consulting ministry for many years as well as addressing conventions and conferences throughout the United States and overseas.

-Jerry is a graduate of Seattle Pacific University (BA) and Fuller Theological Seminary (M.Div.)
-He also holds Doctor of Divinity degrees from Life Pacific College in Los Angeles as well as Pacific Life College in Canada.
+Jerry was a graduate of Seattle Pacific University (BA) and Fuller Theological Seminary (M.Div.)
+He also held Doctor of Divinity degrees from Life Pacific College in Los Angeles as well as Pacific Life College in Canada.

-He and his wife, Barbara, are the recipients of the Medallion Award from Seattle Pacific University in tribute to their accomplishments as a professional team.
+He and his wife, Barbara, were the recipients of the Medallion Award from Seattle Pacific University in tribute to their accomplishments as a professional team.

-When he is not teaching or traveling, you will find Jerry tucked away on his favorite river, stream or mountain lake, fly-fishing.
-Jerry and Barbara have a family of four children (two boys and two girls) four grandchildren and one grandson.
+When he wasn't teaching or traveling, you could find Jerry tucked away on his favorite river, stream or mountain lake, fly-fishing.
+Jerry is survived by his wife, Barbara, four children (two boys and two girls) four grandchildren and one great grandson.

-Barbara Cook is a popular author, conference speaker and an ordained minister with more than 40 years in the ministry, including 20 years as a youth pastor to college-aged young adults.
+Barbara Cook is a popular author, conference speaker and an ordained minister with more than 50 years in the ministry, including 20 years as a youth pastor to young adults.

 After graduating summa cum laude, receiving a B.A. in history from Seattle Pacific University, she married Jerry Cook, well-known minister and author of the best-selling book, Love, Acceptance and Forgiveness.
 They began pastoring East Hill Church, a congregation of 23 near Portland, Oregon.
-A few years later, the church numbered in the thousands and became widely known and influential in its outreach and is still thriving today.
+Within a few years, the church numbered in the thousands.
+It became widely known, influential in its outreach, and is still thriving today.

-Barbara has authored five books, Romance, Love and Its Counterfeits, How to Raise Good Kids, Ordinary Women, Extraordinary Strength, Choosing to Love, and her daily radio broadcast, A Touch of Beauty, was aired in many regions of the U.S. for nearly 12 years.
+Barbara has authored four books, Love and Its Counterfeits, How to Raise Good Kids, Ordinary Women, Extraordinary Strength, Choosing to Love, and her daily radio broadcast, A Touch of Beauty, was aired in many regions of the U.S. for nearly 12 years.

-Barbara is a popular speaker for leadership conferences, seminars and churches, reaching many varied denominations and groups, including ministry throughout Europe, the United Kingdom, Australia, New Zealand, North America and parts of Asia.
+As a speaker for leadership conferences, seminars and churches, reaching many varied denominations and groups, she has experienced ministry throughout Europe, the United Kingdom, Australia, New Zealand, North America and parts of Asia.
 In addition, she has appeared on television and radio shows.

-Barbara and Jerry were named recipients of Seattle Pacific University’s Medallian Award in tribute to their accomplishments as a professional team, the first couple to receive the award.
+Barbara and Jerry were named recipients of Seattle Pacific University’s Medallian Award in tribute to their accomplishments as a professional team.

 Barbara lives on Whidbey Island, near Seattle, where her personal interests revolve around her home, four children, four grandchildren and great grandson.
-She is an accomplished classical pianist who performs works of Chopin, Liszt and Rachmaninoff.
+She is a classical pianist who performs works of Chopin, Liszt and Rachmaninoff.